snok/pep585-upgrade/README.md

 - Run `touch pre-commit-config.yaml`
 - Copy the configuration shown above into the file
 - Run `pre-commit run --all-files`

+### Running this once on a single file

+To run the upgrade on a single file, you can clone the repo and run `python -m upgrade_type_hints <filename>` from the src folder, or something equivalent.

 ### Known imperfections